-Selected fellows are paired with our COBRE Junior Investigators who mentor and guide students through intensive basic science research in the laboratory, culminating in a presentation of research findings at the annual Idaho INBRE Conference in Moscow, Idaho.
+Selected fellows are paired with our investigators who mentor and guide students through intensive basic science research in the laboratory, culminating in a presentation of research findings at the annual Idaho INBRE Conference in Moscow, Idaho.

-Applications are submitted via the Idaho INBRE Undergraduate Fellowship program and are due November 1st of each year.
+Applications are submitted via the Idaho INBRE Undergraduate Fellowship program and are due as indicated on the Idaho INBRE website.

 Similar to the INBRE Fellowship, the PAVER Fellowship provides a "real-life" research experience for Veterans currently enrolled at, or recently graduated from, accredited Idaho universities who may be considering further graduate education and/or a career in biomedical research or related healthcare sciences.